cronvel/rest-query/doc/hooks.md

 * executed after the API key creation

 The `context.document` contains the user for which the API key is created.
-The `context.apiKey` contains the API key.
+The `context.hook.apiKey` contains the API key.

 **BETA**, not well specified yet.